osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 | Only notes | Recording layer |
 | None | Neither Tracks, not Recording layer. |

->**NOTE**: When neither Tracks, not Recording layer is toggled on, both waypoints and notes can be shown by tapping them in My Places.
+>**NOTE**: When neither Tracks, nor Recording layer is toggled on, both waypoints and notes can be shown by tapping them in My Places.
 In this case, the map shows the locations of the tapped note, or respectively, the locations of all waypoints of the tapped track.

 ### GPX file with waypoints